jiangwenyuan/nuster/README.md

 Define when to cache using HAProxy ACL.

+The evaluation involves two stages: request stage and response stage.

+Cache will be performed if:

+1. The evaluation in request stage is true,
+2. The evaluation in request stage is false but true in response stage.

+**Please be very careful if you use negation in the condition or samples not available in certain stage**

+For example,

+1. Cache if the request path begins with `/img/`

+    nuster rule img if { path_beg /img/ }

+This will work because the evaluation in request stage will either be ture or false, and will never be true in response stage as `path` is not available in the response stage.

+2. Cache if `Content-Type` in response is `image/jpeg`

+    nuster rule jpeg if { res.hdr(Content-Type) image/jpeg }

+This will work because the evaluation in request stage is always false as `res.hdr` is not available in the request stage, and will be either true or false in response stage.

+3. Cache if the request path begins with `/img/` and `Content-Type` in response is `image/jpeg`

+It won't work if you define the rule as:

+    nuster rule img if { path_beg /img/ } { res.hdr(Content-Type) image/jpeg }

+because `path` is not available in the response stage and `res.hdr` is not available in the request stage, so the evaluation will never be true.

+In order the make this work, `path` needs to be allocated for further use in reponse stage:

+    http-request set-var(txn.pathImg) path
+    acl pathImg var(txn.pathImg) -m beg /img/
+    acl resHdrCT res.hdr(Content-Type) image/jpeg
+    nuster rule r3 if pathImg resHdrCT

+4. Another example, cache if the request path does not begin with `/api/`

+It won't work neither:

+    acl NoCache path_beg /api/
+    nuster rule r3 if !NoCache

+Because the evaluation of `NoCache` against `/api/` in request stage is true, and the negation is false, which is the desired state, but in response stage, the evaluation of `NoCache` is always false as `path` is not available in response stage, and it will be cached as the negation `!NoCache` is true.

+This will work:

+    http-request set-var(txn.path) path
+    acl NoCache var(txn.path) -m beg /api/
+    nuster rule r1 if !NoCache

+I will add several new sample fetch methods to simplify this kind of tasks in futrue versions.

 See **7.
 Using ACLs and fetching samples** section in [HAProxy configuration](doc/configuration.txt)

 # Cache